Joanna Bryson

 The work mattered because it connected machine-learning behavior to culture at scale.
 Bias was not only a faulty dataset label or a malicious programmer.
 It could be recovered from ordinary language patterns themselves, then reproduced by downstream systems that treated those patterns as useful semantic structure.

 The paper helped make word embeddings and later representation-learning systems central to AI fairness debates.
-It also clarifies a recurring governance problem: if a model learns from society, it may learn society's hierarchy along with society's vocabulary.
+It also clarifies a recurring governance problem: if a model learns from society, it may learn society's hierarchy along with society's vocabulary, and that hierarchy can be laundered into downstream systems unless developers document, evaluate, and constrain it.

 AI Policy and Governance